v1.0

 1 Introduction

-This document defines the partner-run qualification process for a Battery Energy Storage System (BESS) intended to support AI load buffering, demand response (DR), and low voltage ride-through (LVRT) in grid-connected and islanded onsite generation modes.
+This application note defines the partner-run qualification process for a Battery Energy Storage System (BESS) intended to support AI load buffering, demand response (DR), and low voltage ride-through (LVRT) in grid-connected and islanded onsite generation modes.

-The goal is to verify the availability and performance of key requirements for a grid-forming power conversion system (PCS)-based BESS including: dynamic real/reactive power response, current limiting behavior, ride-through behavior, islanded stability, black start, seamless grid/island transitions, telemetry, and control transparency.
+The goal is to verify the availability and performance of key requirements for a grid-adaptive power conversion system (PCS)-based BESS capable of meeting specified latency and performance targets across grid-connected and islanded operating modes, including: dynamic real/reactive power response, current limiting behavior, ride-through behavior, islanded stability, black start, seamless grid/island transitions, telemetry, and control transparency.

 Qualification Boundary

-BESS AC terminals (PCS inclusive).
-Everything "outside the BESS AC terminals" (site transformers, line reactors, switchgear, relays, generators, and campus control systems) is not physically qualified here.
+This self-qualification explicitly defines the BESS boundary at the AC terminals (PCS inclusive) because the BESS is being qualified as a grid asset.
+The qualification addresses PCS performance behavior—a gap no existing standard fills.
+Site transformers, line reactors, switchgear, relays, generators, and campus control systems are not qualified here.
 However, the partner must provide models and evidence sufficient for NVIDIA to validate site-level integration.

 Important Note